-A pre-defined Net type can be selected for use by a Net, such as a Local Area Network (LAN), Modem, Fieldbus etc. The Net type list box provides the means to select the required Net type for the net in question.
-The choice of Net types is made available by the VIGO program.
+A pre-defined Nettype can be selected for use by a Net, such as a Local Area Network (LAN), Modem, Fieldbus etc. The type list box provides the means to select the required Net type for the net in question.
+Only NetTypes defined within the same project will be shown.